 Welcome to Summer!

 Reading is fun and leads to success in school and in life.
-When young people aren’t engaged in educational activities during the summer, they experience learning loss--known as the "summer slide."
-Reading over the summer can prevent summer learning loss.
-Research shows significantly higher levels of reading achievement in students who received books for summer reading at home.
 Just like athletes lose skill if they don't practice for several months, children who do not read in the summer lose two to three months of reading development.
 Kids who do read tend to gain a month of reading proficiency.

 When teens read more than just their classroom assignments, research clearly shows that they generally do well in school: